 Every controller has an area near the center of each analog stick that’s software controlled.
 This area is sometimes referred to as a deadzone and you can edit the settings in the majority of games to reduce the deadzone and reduce the chances of suffering from severe analog stick drift.

 Some games have really small default deadzones.
-Games such as Fortnite, Apex Legends and Call of Duty: Warzone, may cause more controllers to display stick drift whilst in game due to those default settings.
+Games such as Fortnite, Apex Legends and in particular, Call of Duty: Warzone.
+Warzone is renowned for having a really small default deadzone.
+This may cause more controllers to display stick drift whilst in game due to those default settings.

 Resolving the problem is as easy as adjusting the “deadzone”.